-Another important contributor to the public’s supernatural sense was the office of prophecy.
-Thomas Aquinas had described it as the greatest gift because it could take all sensory data, whether physical, intellectual, or spiritual and make a cohesive meaning out of it.14 Anyone who was conferred with such a gift, would rise to prominence.
-It was reserved for the blessed — which was typically assigned to Church representatives — persons who were central to the international, national, and local political mechanizations.
-This definition seemed to hold quite well in the Catholic realm but it was not universal within the Protestant world.
-The Huguenot Camisards, who lived in the mountainous south-central part of France called Cévennes, saw the prophetic rite as a God sanctioned directive for the overthrowing of a Catholic based Government.
+Another vital contributor to the public’s supernatural sense was the office of prophecy.
+Thomas Aquinas had described it as the greatest gift because it could take all sensory data, whether physical, intellectual, or spiritual and make a cohesive meaning out of it.14 Anyone conferred with such a gift would rise to prominence.
+The condition was reserved for the blessed — and typically assigned to Church representatives — persons who were central to the international, national, and local political mechanizations.
+This definition seemed to hold quite well in the Catholic realm, but it was not universal within the Protestant world.
+For example, the Huguenot Camisards, who lived in the mountainous south-central part of France called Cévennes, saw the prophetic rite as a God-sanctioned directive for the overthrowing of a Catholic-based Government.

 The study of these three terms are preliminary.
-It is a good start but I am still not thoroughly convinced about prophecy or ecstasy.
-Prophecy from a Catholic point of view is understood, but the Protestant position is not clearly researched in this work and needs more attention.
+It is a good start, but I am still not thoroughly convinced about prophecy or ecstasy.
+Prophecy from a Catholic point of view is understood, but the Protestant position is not researched in this work and needs more attention.
 Why the term ecstasy got dropped from the religious vernacular and slain in the spirit or baptism in the spirit took its place, are not resolved.

 - William Lecky.
 History of the rise and influence of the spirit of rationalism in Europe, Volume 1.
 New York: D. Appleton and Company.
 1888.

-- Further details on Christian mysticism and how it affected the role of Patristics can be found in the following article, The Historical Rejection of Patristics and its Legacy.
+- Further details on Christian mysticism and how it affected the role of Patristics are in the following article, The Historical Rejection of Patristics and its Legacy.

-- Decision making such as marriage, appointments of leaders etc. is my own conclusions based on being within the confines of the Charismatic movement that practices private revelations.
-It may be my own bias but this is seen as a natural progression of private revelation.
+- Decision-making such as marriage, appointments of leaders, etc. is my conclusions based on being within the confines of the Charismatic movement that practices private revelations.
+It may be my own bias, but this is seen as a natural progression of private revelation.